dsqmoore/developer/index.md

 * [Asking your question](http://stackoverflow.com/) on Stackoverflow (experienced developers will be able to help)
 * [Browsing through the developer discussions](http://support.getcloudapp.com/discussions/developersapi/) in our support forum
 * [Starting a new discussion](http://support.getcloudapp.com/discussions/developersapi/#new_topic_form) if you can't find what you are looking for

+## Contribute

+Our developer docs are available on [Github](http://github.com/cloudapp/developer).
+If you would like to include a client library you wrote or update the documentation for a third-party API wrapper simply fork the repository and send us a pull request.